 Last Clubs Standing over the Years

-Since 1985, Olympiastadion has been the host venue for the final the German Cup.
+Since 1985, Olympiastadion has been the host venue for the final of the German Cup.
 It has been the neutral venue where many teams capped off Germany's knockout competition in various ways.
 VfL Wolfsburg backed up its second-place finish in the Bundesliga by winning its first-ever German Cup.
 Eighteen years after its only other final appearance, Wolfsburg overcame an early deficit against Borussia Dortmund by scoring three goals in 15 minutes to give Wolfsburg the German Cup.

 Dortmund lost for a second straight year, but it was different three years ago.
 Dortmund had overcome an early-season stumble to win the Bundesliga with a then-record 81 points.
 Then, Dortmund followed that title with a noteworthy performance, even with backup goalkeeper Mitchel Langerak playing for Roman Weidenfeller because of a rib injury.

 Shinji Kagawa began the scoring in the third minute against Bayern München, and when Robert Lewandowski scored his hat trick, Borussia Dortmund was on its way to an impressive 5-2 victory.
 Dortmund's first German Cup in 23 years as well as the club's first-ever double in its 103-year history.